 After one year, you have invested Rs 1.2 lacs (Rs 10,000 per month X 12 months).
 Suppose your investment has grown to Rs 1.3 lacs at the end of 1 year.
 Now, the next investment of Rs 10,000 is 7.69% of your existing investment corpus.
 In the next 1 year, you will be investing Rs 1.2 lacs, which is almost equal to your existing corpus of Rs 1.3 lacs at the end of 1 year.

-Hence, the incremental investment is significantly large percentage of your existing portfolio.
+Hence, the incremental investment is a significantly large percentage of your existing portfolio.
 Needless to say, you must get your investment choices right because the incremental investment is a significant portion of your existing corpus.

 Fast forward 20 years.

 Let’s assume your retirement corpus earns a return of 10% p.a.
 If you continue the same rate of investment, your retirement corpus would have grown to Rs 76.56 lacs at the end of 20 years.
 Now, the incremental monthly investment is only 0.13%.
 1% of Rs 76.56 lacs is Rs 76,560.
 Even the incremental annual investment of Rs 1.2 lacs is only 1.57% of your existing corpus.
 A good or bad day in the market is likely to move your existing corpus by greater than Rs 1.2 lacs.
 This means you will lose or gain an amount greater than or equal to next year’s investment in a single day.

 Now, should you be focusing more on managing your existing corpus or be worried about where your next SIP installment should go?

 Through my interaction with a limited number of clients, I have seen that the focus is more on fresh investments.
 They do not share an equal concern for existing investments.
 For some reason, fresh investments get disproportionately greater attention than existing investments.